ita-classroom-projects/JOM_Inherintance_Polymorphism/README.md

-# Welcome to Java Marathon
+# Welcome to Practical Java course
 ## JOM.
 Inheritance.
 Polymorphism.

 You can start by cloning the repository to your computer using the following command: